MicroBitcoinOrg/Mirinae/README.md

 ## Motivation
 Main motivation for development of this algo - create new ASICs resistant hash function which will replace Groestl512 after Baikal G28 appearance.
 Special thanks to **whitefire990** and **DigitalCruncher** for help with dicsussion/development of this algo.
-Also big thanks to Turtlecoin devs for [this](https://medium.com/@turtlecoin/introducing-cryptonight-soft-shell-2c2d4c497efd) article which Mirinae hash heavily inspired by.
+Also cheers to Turtlecoin devs for [this](https://medium.com/@turtlecoin/introducing-cryptonight-soft-shell-2c2d4c497efd) article which Mirinae hash heavily inspired by.

 ## Usage: